sagar-datta/galerie/README.md

-# 🌆 City Photo Gallery
+# 🌆 Galerie de Sagar

 A modern, responsive photo gallery application showcasing images from various cities around the world.
-Built with React, TypeScript, and Vite.
+This gallery, known as "Galerie de Sagar", is built with React, TypeScript, and Vite.

 ## ✨ Features